stuart12/docker.github.io/engine/examples/running_ssh_service.md

 short script to do the same before you start `sshd -D` and then replace the `CMD` with that script.

+In both cases, if `sshd` does not change user, then the command run by `sshd` can read the environment variables from `/proc/1/environ`.
+This might be simpler than writing them to a shell initialization file before starting `sshd`.

 ## Clean up

 Finally, clean up after your test by stopping and removing the